 At the time of this review (December 16, 2022), all sections marked ZTC indicated that no text was being used (This course does not require any textbooks) when the “Books” link is accessed.

 Barnes and Noble at Cuesta

 At Cuesta, a course section appears to be using a resource that students are billed for – and then given the option to “Opt-Out”.
-In addition to the required components that a student is billed for ($77.35 is the price listed in the sections information), there are titles designated as “Wait for Class”.
+In addition to the required components that a student is billed for ($77.35 is the price listed in the section’s information), there are titles designated as “Wait for Class”.
 It stated that this indicates that “…your faculty member wants to discuss these titles before making a purchase.”
 One of these titles is an “Access Card” which is included in the resources that will be waiting for the student on the first day of class.
-The others is a print version of the text.
+The other is a print version of the text.

 Cañada College Bookstore (San Mateo County CCD)